 Check out our latest client testimonials!

-When you choose MY AUSTRALIAN VISA.com services you are dealing with tertiary qualified, experienced professionals with a proven track record.
+When you choose My Australian Visa to provide you with quality immigration advice, you’ll be dealing with experienced, tertiary qualified professionals with an impressive, proven track record.

-We offer a high level of personalised service with a reasonable fee structure.
+We offer a high level of personalised visa services to suit your requirements, combined with a reasonable fee structure, making us the preferred visa immigration lawyers in Melbourne, Victoria.

-We pay great attention to detail and utilise our legal training to understand and comply with all legal requirements.
+To maintain our success rate, we pay great attention to detail to ensure no errors are present in any sponsorship visa applications, and we utilise our legal training to understand and comply with all legal requirements.

 Professionals You Can Trust With a Proven Track Record!